 Does he not have the right to allow all things in our lives?

 Job still believed in the goodness of God and His sovereignty.

-But his wife was grieving deeply, and was starting to lose hope.
+But his wife was grieving deeply, and was starting to loose hope.

 Trials and grief make us take a good look at what is really important